blade32232/blade32232web/docs/md/docs/systemdesign/interface.md

 ![StimulusScreen](../../images/Systemdesignimages/image7.png#invertedcenter)
 <div class="centertext">Figure 13: A diagram showing how wing beat amplitude is tracked and calculated, the resulting WBAD shown in this figure is 65.</div>

-## Help System

-At this stage help is only provided in the form of documentation found here – (HacknPlan / GoogleDrive link / Github)

 > :ToCPrevNext